dnewcome/Donatello/Readme.md

 Raphael aims to provide a familiar drawing API similar to Raphael and other drawing libraries.
-Since all rendering is done using HTML and CSS, and a lot of effort is going toward optimizing CSS using graphics acceleration in the major browsers, there is the opportunity to make a very efficient and performant drawing in the browser using this technique.
+Since all rendering is done using HTML and CSS, and a lot of effort is going toward optimizing CSS using graphics acceleration in the major browsers, there is the opportunity to do very efficient and performant drawing in the browser using this technique.
 In future versions I hope to be able to leverage CSS animations and transitions for efficient hardware-accelerated animations.